Japanese knotweed scourge: British and Kyushu scientists identify key to tackling plant invasion | The Japan Times

 LONDON – Scientists in Britain may have finally found the answer to the perennial menace of Japanese knotweed, although it has come too late for one unfortunate pensioner.

-The plant, first brought into Britain by Philipp von Siebold in 1850 and once prized by landowners for its stately appearance, has since spread exponentially across the country and is estimated to cost the economy £165 million ($224 million) each year.
+The plant, first brought into Britain by Philipp von Siebold in 1850 and once prized by landowners for its stately appearance, has since spread exponentially across the country and is estimated to cost the economy £165 million (about ¥24.9 billion) each year.

 Robin Waistell, 70, from Maesteg, Wales, is all too aware of the damage knotweed can do.
-He has spent more than four years battling rail authorities after finding the knotweed spreading onto his property from a nearby train track had wiped £60,000 off the value of his home.
+He has spent more than four years battling rail authorities after finding the knotweed spreading onto his property from a nearby train track had wiped £60,000 (¥9 million)off the value of his home.

 Waistell has been waiting for over four years for a resolution to his case, which will soon be heard by a judge following a final appeal by the rail authorities.